Kandle (musician)

-Kandle Osborne, professionally known as Kandle, is a Canadian singer-songwriter, based in Montréal, Québec.
+Kandle Maria Osborne, professionally known as Kandle, is a Canadian singer-songwriter, based in Montréal, Québec.
 Kandle is the daughter of 54–40 frontman Neil Osborne.
 She is originally from Victoria, British Columbia.

 Biography

 Kandle got her start with The Blue Violets, a band she started with her sister Coral Osborne and friend Louise Burns.
 It was with them that she fell in love with songwriting and overcame her stage fright, building the foundations of her solo career.

 In 2010, she met her musical partner and co-producer Sam Goldberg Jr. (Broken Social Scene, Yardlets) after he had approached her to take press shots for one of his musical projects.
 She agreed on the condition that he play on some of her songs she was recording.
 Kandle moved to Montréal to be closer to Goldberg Jr., and they soon founded The Krooks, featuring Jason Kent (The Dears, Sunfields) on bass and vocals, David Deïas on drums and Félix Dyotte and Tim Fletcher (The Stills) on guitars and keyboards.
 The Krooks became Kandle's backing band.

-She independently released her debut EP Kandle on May 29, 2012 to critical acclaim.
+She independently released her debut EP Kandle on May 29, 2012, to critical acclaim.
 It was produced by her father and features Goldberg Jr. on guitar and bass.

 After touring the EP in North America and Europe, Kandle headed back to the studio with Goldberg and her father on production duty.
-The resulting album was the widely celebrated In Flames, released on March 4, 2014 on the Québec-based label Dare to Care Records.
+The resulting album was the widely celebrated In Flames, released on March 4, 2014, on the Québec-based label Dare to Care Records.
 The video from its lead single "Not Up To Me" was directed by Natalie Rae Robison, featuring a narrative inspired by the struggles of depression and anorexia.
 It was nominated for a Juno Award and won the Prism Prize Audience Award in 2015.
 Kandle toured extensively throughout North America and Europe to promote In Flames, sharing the stage with the likes of Lou Doillon and Cœur de pirate and including performances at CMJ, Osheaga, Pop Montreal and M for Montreal.